 This strategy was informed by a rapid Sexual Health Needs Assessment (SHNA) undertaken in 2018.
 This provides an overview of sexual health in Richmond and an outline of current sexual health services.
-Generally, sexual health need in Richmond is relatively low compared with other boroughs in London; overall it is quite similar to national levels.
+Generally, sexual health need in Richmond is relatively low compared with other boroughs in London; overall it is guite similar to national levels.
 However, there are specific outcomes where efforts need to be focused.
 Richmond has the highest rate of risky behaviour among young people in London (e.g. alcohol and drug use), which in turn can influence risky sexual behaviour.
 Furthermore, despite a low teenage conception rate, most teenage conceptions in Richmond end in abortion, indicating that there are unmet needs regarding contraception.
 Richmond also has a lower percentage of women using long-acting reversible contraception compared with the England average, with the largest number of abortions in the 35 and above age group, indicating that more needs to be done to ensure adequate education and access to contraceptives.

-From our engagement with young people, as part of the development of this strategy, they reported that lesbian, gay, bisexual, transgender, questioning and intersex (LGBTQI) issues are not included in relationships and sex education (RSE) and many were either unaware of schemes such as Come Correct C-Card Programme (the Londonwide condom distribution scheme) or found them difficult to access due to the required registration process.
+From our engagement with young people in summer 2018, as part, as part of the development of this strategy, they reported that lesbian, gay, bisexual, transgender, questioning and intersex (LGBTQI) issues are not included in relationships and sex education (RSE) and many were either unaware of schemes such as Come Correct C-Card Programme (the London-wide condom distribution scheme) or found them difficult to access due to the required registration process.

 Stakeholder engagement has been vital to the development of this strategy and the associated action plan.
-A broad range of partners was involved including public health, sexual health commissioners, children's services, school nursing, Youth Council, service providers, and the voluntary sector.
+A broad range of partners were involved during summer 2018, including public health, sexual health commissioners, children's services, school nursing, Youth Council, service providers, and the voluntary sector.
 Through the workshops and surveys, the strategic priorities were agreed, and the associated actions were developed.
 The strategic priorities were based on the findings of the SHNA and are also in line with the National Framework for Sexual Health Improvement.
-A public consultation was also carried out on the draft strategy.
+A public consultation was also carried out in autumn 2018 on the draft strategy.